cansik/EatAtTheCampus/README.md

 A lot of thanks goes to Sara, Markus & Andreas for their support.

 *Switzerland 2015*

+*Disclaimer: This project or the involed people are not releated to the SV Group AG.
+The app just presents the content of the menu plan of the SV Group AG in simple way.*

+*Information provided without guarantee.*

 [1]: http://www.sv-group.ch/de/ "SV Group"
 [2]: https://asiastreetfood.com/rezepte/fisch-curry-mit-lao-whiskey/ "Pa sa lao lao"